-It’s often difficult for companies with many deskless workers to retain talents.
+It is often difficult for companies with many deskless workers to retain talent.
 Studies indicate that shop floor employees in sectors like retail and manufacturing are less devoted and are more likely to switch employment than their corporate deskbound colleagues.

 You probably keep track of your employee turnover but do you understand its actual costs?